-Note: To maintain and view a record of all the events that take place (not just the most recent 512), set up the Log Server AP program. see The Log Server, page 115.
+Note: To maintain a record of all the events (not just the most recent 512), set up the Log Server AP program.
+See The Log Server, page 121, for details.

 To clear the log file, click on the Clear Log icon at the lower right of the page.